 AMD is a trademark of Advanced Micro Devices, Inc. Aries, Gemini, and Intel are trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
 DDN is a trademark of DataDirect Networks.
-Dell and PowerEdge are trademarks of Dell, Inc. Engenio and SANtricity are trademarks of NetApp, Inc. Flash is a trademark of Adobe Inc. FlexNet is a trademark of Flexera Software.
-GNU is a trademark of The Free Software Foundation.
-InfiniBand is a trademark of InfiniBand Trade Association.
+Dell and PowerEdge are trademarks of Dell, Inc. Engenio and SANtricity are trademarks of NetApp, Inc. InfiniBand is a trademark of InfiniBand Trade Association.
 Java, MySQL Enterprise, MySQL, NFS, and Solaris are trademarks of Oracle and/or its affiliates.
 Kerberos is a trademark of Massachusetts Institute of Technology.
-Linux is a trademark of Linus Torvalds.
 LSF, Platform, Platform Computing, and Platform LSF are trademarks of Platform Computing Corporation.
 LSI is a trademark of LSI Corporation.
 Lustre is a trademark of Xyratex and/or its affiliates.
 Mac, Mac OS, and OS X are trademarks of Apple Inc. Moab is a trademark of Adaptive Computing Enterprises, Inc. Novell, SLES, and SUSE are trademarks of Novell, Inc. NVIDIA and Tesla are trademarks of NVIDIA Corporation.
 PBS Professional is a trademark of Altair Engineering, Inc. PGI is a trademark of The Portland Group Compiler Technology, STMicroelectronics, Inc. Red Hat is a trademark of Red Hat, Inc. RSA is a trademark of RSA Security Inc. TotalView is a trademark of Rogue Wave Software, Inc. UNIX is a trademark of The Open Group.
 Whamcloud is a trademark of Whamcloud, Inc. Windows is a trademark of Microsoft Corporation.
-All other trademarks are the property of their respective owners.